dihnhuunam/Path-Finding-Algorithm/README.md

 ### IO2D

-Comment these lines (from 38 to 46) in CMakeLists.txt
+Comment these lines (from 38 to 46) in P0267_RefImpl/CMakeLists.txt

 ```
 if( NOT DEFINED IO2D_WITHOUT_SAMPLES )